 We are told that only a small minority don’t want a big bypass, but when have we been asked?
-We are aware that hundreds of people in the area are unhappy about big bypass plans, but, so far have not been given an opportunity to say so or to question authorities.
+We are aware that hundreds of people in the area are unhappy about big bypass plans, but have not been given an opportunity to say so or to question authorities.

 - a big road is a waste of a lot of money, especially when we know it will not solve congestion issues.

-- it would be far better value, and more effective, to make smaller scale road improvements to improve flow and to invest in links to public transport, walking and cycling infrastructure.
+- it would be far better value to make smaller scale road improvements to improve flow and to invest in links to public transport, walking and cycling infrastructure;

-- there has been very little informed debate and some local iews come from false or outdated assumptions.
+- there has been very little informed debate and some views come from false assumptions

 - Tortington Common is ancient woodland, which is irreplaceable.